BrianPugh/cyclopts/docs/source/parameters.rst

 ----------

 Cyclopts has a powerful coercion engine that automatically converts CLI string tokens to the types hinted in a function signature.
-However, sometimes a custom converter is required.
+However, sometimes a custom :attr:`~.Parameter.converter` is required.

 Lets consider a case where we want the user to specify a file size, and we want to allows suffixes like `"MB"`.

 .. code-block:: python

-   from cyclopts import App, Parameter from typing import Annotated from pathlib import Path
+   from cyclopts import App, Parameter, Token from typing import Annotated from pathlib import Path